CidMaciel/FrisbeeDataAnalyzer/README.md

 ## calculatePlusMinus

 calculatePlusMinus takes no inputs.
 It is called within each player, and calculates the plus minus of a player by adding their completed throws, catches, and forced ds, and subtracts their drops and uncompleted throws.
-This method will return an Integer value that is uqual to the player's plus minus.
+This method will return an Integer value that is equal to the player's plus minus.

 ### Example Usage: